-Pitting Resistance Equivalent Number (PREN) Simplified
+Pitting Resistance Equivalent Number Calculations (PREN) Simplified

 Get in touch to discuss how we can help you

-Engineers often use a PREN number or “pitting resistance equivalent number” of the metal to determine its degree of susceptibility to pitting corrosion.
+Engineers often use a PREN number or “Pitting Resistance Equivalent Number” of the metal to determine its degree of susceptibility to pitting corrosion.
 This PREN number lets them compare various metals on a theoretical basis.
 However, the British Stainless Steel Association (BSSA) warns they should not use it to determine alloys' suitability for real-world applications.

 This article explains what this PREN number formula is, the factors that affect it, and its applications.
 At the end, we will recap the key points for clarity.